-- Two analogue inputs designed as intrinsically safe; intrinsically safe or flameproof enclosed sensors can be connected, but mixed operation of both types of sensor is not possible in Ex-Zone 1. - Connection of a Pt-100 temperature sensor using 4-wire technique. - Connection of a pressure sensor (absolute or relative with specification of the site atmospheric pressure) using the two-wire technique (4 20 mA).
+- Two analogue inputs designed as intrinsically safe; intrinsically safe or pressure resistive sensors connected, but mixed operation of both types of sensor is not possible. - Connection of a Pt-100 temperature sensor using 4-wire technique. - Connection of a pressure sensor (absolute/relative) using two-wire technique.